 If your sole destination in Japan is Shōganji Zen Retreat, we suggest you fly into either Fukuoka or Oita.

-Should I get a TRAIN PASS?
+Should you get a TRAIN PASS?
 If your sole destination in Japan is the retreat, and your retreat stay is longer than 7 days, the popular JR train pass is generally not advisable.
 Just buying regular tickets is the best deal.
 If your sole destination in Japan is the retreat, and your retreat stay is less than 7 days, the train pass may be of interest since you can use it for both coming and going from the retreat.
 It’s important to determine the costs of your intended route without the train pass and then compare the costs to that of the train pass.
 Train passes are generally only worthwhile if you will be visiting some other locations in Japan and/or stopping for a few days here and there along the route to Zen Retreat.
 Even one stop along the way may make it worthwhile however.
 For example, if you are coming to the retreat from Tokyo or Osaka, and you wish to spend a day in Kyoto, Hiroshima or Nagasaki, you will already be saving money.
 It is generally not very useful to have an active train pass during your stay at the retreat since we only rarely use the train for off-site activities, and the distances are fairly short.

 Although Oita city centre is much closer to Zen Retreat than Fukuoka, the Oita airport is quite far away from the city centre.
 The bus ride from the airport to Oita central station is about 75 minutes, and there is no train option.
 Once at Oita central train station, you will then need to take a train to Kozaki station (about 30 minutes).
 The total cost here is about $25USD one way, including both the bus and train components.